Abdulham1D/ICS343/README.md

-# ICS343 homewrok 1 Programming Part
+# ICS343 Homewrok 1 Programming Part
+#Diffie-Helman key exchange approach
+Using Python implemented a network application with a concurrent server.